 Joining the Climbing Club is a great way to start a new sport that allows you to track your physical progression, see parts of the county you wouldn’t conventionally visit and reignite your apelike qualities.

-Freshers split into groups and lead by experienced climber(s), given an intro to the sport including basic instruction in order to provide basic outline of the sport.
+New climbers will be given an intro to the sport including basic instruction in order to provide basic outline of the sport.

 Climbers will need to bring sports clothing and money.

 No selection process for members (only for the squads for competitions which occur later in the year), anyone can join, club sessions are non-competitive.